koczadly/csgo-gsi/README.md

 ## Features
 This library provides simple access to 3 main features:
-- Automated location of the Steam and game directories (even on externally configured drives)
+- Automated location of game directories (works with major OS's and installation drives)
 - The creation and deletion of game state service configurations
 - A server which listens for updates and parses the game state data